Ali Kaes

-He is currently mayor of Tandel, being the commune's first mayor since its creation on 1 January 2006.
+He was also mayor of Tandel, being the commune's first mayor at its creation on 1 January 2006 and serving until 2023.
 Kaes was previously the mayor of Bastendorf, one of the two communes that merged to form Tandel, having held that position since 1 January 1994.
 Prior to that, he had been a councillor in Bastendorf (1989–1993).